Centers & Clinics

-The Robertson Center for Constitutional Law will leverage the expertise of faculty, students, and its global network of alumni and legal experts to promote freedom of speech, separation of powers, and religious freedom.
-The center has already filed briefs in cases pending before the United States Court of Appeals for the Second Circuit and the United States Supreme Court.
+The Robertson Center for Constitutional Law will leverage the expertise of faculty, students, and its global network of alumni and legal experts to promote first principles in constitutional law including freedom of speech, separation of powers, and religious freedom.
+The Center has filed briefs in cases before the federal circuit courts of appeals and the United States Supreme Court.

-Leading the Robertson Center for Constitutional Law as chair is former Chief Justice of the Supreme Court of North Carolina and Regent University School of Law dean, Mark Martin.
-Former judge and U.S. Solicitor General Kenneth Starr, J.D., and Chief Counsel of the American Center for Law and Justice Jay Sekulow, J.D., Ph.D., serve as honorary co-chairs of the center.
-Professor Bradley Lingo serves as executive director and Mike Schietzelt serves as senior fellow in residence.
+Leading the Robertson Center for Constitutional Law as honorary co-chairs are former U.S. Attorney General John D. Ashcroft, J.D., and Chief Counsel of the American Center for Law and Justice Jay Sekulow, J.D., Ph.D.
+Dean Bradley Lingo serves as executive director and J. Alex Touchet serves as the Constitutional Law Fellow.